arielgee/Sage-Like/.misc/tasks.md

 * mention in the description (readme) that only my Sage preference were implemented

 * add dotted line to tree view => FUUUUUUCK
-* need to do something about the CSS buttons hover/active. it looks bad